aws-samples/serverless-patterns/s3-lambda-translate-cdk-python/README.md

 ## Testing
 Upon successful deployment of the stack, the Output section would provide the names of the S3 buckets from the variables `S3InputBucket` and `S3OutputBucket` in the CDK environment.
 Alternatively, these values can be found from the Output section of the `CloudFormation` stack.
-Upload the sample file `assets\AmazonSimpleStorageService.html` into the input S3 bucket.
-The upload action triggers the Lambda function and the document is analyzed.
+Upload the sample file `assets\AmazonSimpleStorageService.html` to the input S3 bucket.
+The upload action invokes the Lambda function and the document is analyzed.
 The translated document is stored in the output S3 bucket.
 In this demonstration, we have chosen to use a html document to convert it to `French` language.
 Hence, the converted document would look similar to `assets\fr-AmazonSimpleStorageService.html`.